HarveySheppard/yLaTeX/yPackages/yAuthorBlock/README.md

 This package provide commands to typeset little blocks containing some informations about the author.

+## Usage

+To use this package, you must have `\usepackage{fontawesome}` somewhere in your code.
+This package does not issue the command itself to avoid conflict with other call to the same command.

 ## Global Syntax

 All informational lines are added using a command of the form `\author<Info>{<text>}[<icon>]` (see below).